kodecocodes/swift-style-guide/README.markdown

 **Tip:** A good technique is to define everything using `let` and only change it to `var` if the compiler complains!

-You can define constants on a type rather than an instance of that type using type properties.
+You can define constants on a type rather than on an instance of that type using type properties.
 To declare a type property as a constant simply use `static let`.
 Type properties declared in this way are generally preferred over global constants because they are easier to distinguish from instance properties.
 Example:

 **Preferred:**
 ```swift